 Boxed warnings for Spravato include:

 Risk of misuse.
 Spravato is a controlled substance.
 It’s classified as a Schedule III drug.
 This means Spravato has a medical use but also has a high risk of dependence.
-(With dependence, your body needs a drug to feel normal.)
-Spravato also has a
+(With dependence, your body needs a drug to feel like it usually does.)
+Spravato also has a boxed warning for misuse.
+(With misuse, a drug is taken in a way other than how it’s prescribed.)

-People who’ve misused other drugs before may have a higher risk of misusing Spravato.
+People who’ve misused other drugs before may have an increased risk of misusing Spravato.
 Before prescribing Spravato, your doctor will assess your risk of misuse with Spravato.
 And during treatment, your doctor will monitor you for signs of misuse.

 To help lower the risk of misuse of Spravato, it’s only available through a

-Risk of sedation and dissociation.
+Risk of sedation, dissociation, and respiratory depression.
 In studies, sedation (extreme sleepiness) was a common side effect of Spravato.
+Loss of consciousness was also a possible side effect of Spravato, but reports of this were rare.
 Another common side effect of Spravato is dissociation (feeling disconnected from time or space or having hallucinations).
+Spravato may also cause respiratory depression (slow and ineffective breathing), but it isn’t clear how often this side effect occurred.
+(Respiratory depression wasn’t reported in studies, but it has occurred since the drug was approved.)

 You’ll take your dose of Spravato in a healthcare setting and remain under supervision for at least 2 hours after each dose.
 Your doctor will monitor you closely for sedation if you’re taking other drugs that depress the central nervous system.
+They will also assess you for changes to your breathing, which will include checking your blood oxygen levels.
 Spravato is also only available through a

 Risk of suicidal thoughts and behaviors.
 Children and young adults (ages 24 years and younger) have a risk of suicidal thoughts and behaviors with Spravato.
 It’s important to note that Spravato is only approved for use in adults.
 Your doctor will closely monitor you for suicidal thoughts and behaviors during your treatment with Spravato.